Indian company law: 2015 amendment act

-The Amendment Act (21 of 2015), passed to consolidate and amend the 2013 Companies Act, received assent from the President of India on 25 May 2015, and contained 23 sections.
+The Amendment Act (21 of 2015), passed to consolidate and amend the Companies Act, 2013, received assent from the President of India on 25 May 2015, and contained 23 sections.
 Official notice was published in the Gazette of India, specifying 29 May as the date on which sections 1–13 and 15–23 of the act would come into force.

 Indian companies may be incorporated as either private or public.
 Under the original Act, both required certain amounts of paid-up capital; private companies required ₹100,000 (1 lakh) and public companies required ₹500,000 (5 lakh).
 However, the Amendment Act abolished these limits, in order to increase the ease of doing business.
 It also permitted substitution of company seals with human signatures to sign documents.

 2017 amendment act

 The Ministry of Corporate Affairs promulgated a new Act on 26 January 2018, constituting 93 sections; of them, approximately 90 were announced by the Ministry through a series of eleven notifications (with the latest issued on 19 September 2018).
 Several modifications were made to the original Act by this amendment, mostly to improve its clarity and concision; among other changes, section 134 of the 2013 act was modified to require financial statements to carry the signatures of CEOs.